91mental-lab/notes-api/README.md

 # notes-api
-An API that allows you to create users and add notes for them.
+An API that allows you to create users and add notes for them with autorization.